July 7, 2022

 Examples of Potential Issues and What We Know So Far:

 Confidentiality and privilege: Confidentiality and privilege statutes provide strong protections for the privacy of the work between psychologists and patients/clients.
 HIPAA also provides considerable protection, and many state laws that provide stronger protection take precedence over HIPAA.
 Psychologists can create “psychotherapy notes” (a second set of notes kept apart from the required chart notes) that have additional protection in some states.
+Do be aware, however, that psychotherapy notes are still potentially discoverable in legal proceedings, so they do not guarantee privacy.
 Even if abortions are classified as crimes, almost all jurisdictions would enforce the privilege.
 Post-Dobbs, however, there are some potential new threats to the confidentiality and privilege that protect patient communications to psychologists.
 For example, some states may seek to define fetuses as persons or as children, which, in turn, may mandate child-abuse reporting by psychologists or impose a Tarasoff responsibility on psychologists when patients express the intent to obtain an abortion.
 HHS has recently declared that HIPAA does not permit reporting a patient’s/client’s decision to have an abortion as a Tarasoff situation, unless a specific state law requires the making of a report to the authorities.
 At this time, we are not aware of any state that has enacted such a law, but that could change.

 Interstate practice: There will also be complexity about interstate practice by therapists in states that permit abortion who are providing services to patients/clients located in states where abortion is prohibited.
 Where are these sessions actually deemed to take place?
 If they are deemed to take place in the states with abortion bans, can those states gain civil or criminal jurisdiction over the out-of-state psychologist?
 The short answer is that it is not fully clear.
 We know that to charge an out-of-state psychologist criminally, the courts would have to extradite the out-of-state psychologist.
 This is a very expensive and complicated process.
 Moreover, states that legally permit abortions can resist the extradition of its residents (including psychologists) to abortion-prohibiting states.
 Moreover, at least one state has already legislatively proposed such an extradition ban.
 But there is little clarity on these issues at present.